magmide/magmide/posts/what-is-rok.md

+# What is Rok and why is it important?

+Rok is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with fractional effect types

+Includes things that can be built, some of which I intend to build.

 Verified hardware simulators are easy with rok

 Engineers want tools that can give them stronger guarantees about safety robustness and performance, but that tool has to be tractably usable and respect their time